The Honorable Eva M. Clayton

 "The Best for the First"

-The Honorable Eva M. Clayton recalls how she created a slogan for her 1992 special election campaign.
+The Honorable Eva M. Clayton recalls how she created a slogan for her 1992 special election that appears on her campaign buttons.

 Women Members Offering Advice